GSSoC24/Contributor/README.md

 - If you haven't received the Confirmation Mail: https://github.com/GSSoC24/Contributor/discussions/96
 - How to contribute: https://github.com/GSSoC24/Contributor/discussions/34

+Issue will be assigned to Only 1 person ...FCFS basis.
+Others get a chance if the issue gets stale & the assignee is inactive for 5+ days

 ## How to Start Contributing:

 🌟 How to Contribute to GSSoC Projects: A Step-by-Step Guide 🌟

+Must watch the youtube link on Guidelines: https://youtu.be/Y9PYaPZgikg
 A: Choosing Projects

 1️⃣ 🌐Visit the GSSoC Website: Head to the official GSSoC website and navigate to the projects section.
 [Here](https://gssoc.girlscript.tech/project)